All Products

 return [[AWSTask taskWithResult:nil] continueWithBlock:^id(AWSTask *task) {

-// Obtain STS temporary credentials from the server.
+// Fetch STS credentials from your server

 NSString *accessKey = [self fetchFromServer:@"accessKeyId"];